The Best Tips For Seniors To Manage COPD While Living at Home.

 Seniors living with COPD are not necessarily restricted to their home.
 Community participation is still a possibility with the proper precautions.

-Keep your charged phone on you in the even of a medical emergency.
-Bring your oxygen supplement if possible and keep travel and walking distances short.
+- Keep your phone charged and on you in the event of a medical emergency.
+Bring your supplemental oxygen if possible and keep travel and walking distances short.

 Consult with your physician, medical equipment providers, insurance providers, and rehabilitation therapists for more information about obtaining a wheelchair for future use (one that accommodates oxygen supplements).